(benzos, vallies, blues, Valium, Xanax, xannies)

 Paradoxical symptoms (the opposite effects of those that are desirable) sometimes occur when a benzo wears off.
 This is more likely to happen with short acting benzos.

 As always, dosage will depend on a number of factors including weight, gender and tolerance, amongst others.
 The following advice is a guide only.
-If the benzodiazepine you are using is not listed here you can visit the tool listed below to make dose conversions.
+If the benzodiazepine you are using is not listed here you can click here for a dose conversion tool.